adihillel/audio-looper/README.md

 # Loop-machine

-this app is a frond-end project which implements a loop machine.
+This app is a frond-end project which implements a loop machine.
 The loop machine has 8 diffrent channels , each channel represent a diffrent audio track.
 The loop machine has 3 buttons  - play , stop & loop , this buttons allow the user to manifulate the sound track .
 PLAY - once clicked all of the diffrent sound will start at once (the ones who are not muted)